ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/gueldner/10/pgs_ss22_10_project_gueldner.md

 Given my interest in visual effects I like somewhat realistic scenes and wanted to create some more fluid reactions.

 ### Concept
-I wanted to create a Martini glass that has an olive falling into it and (as a hangover cure) a glass of water that has an Aspirin falling into it, that is then topped with water from a carafe.
+I wanted to create a Martini glass that has an olive falling into it and (as a hangover cure) a glass that has an Aspirin thrown into it, that is then topped with water from a carafe.

 ### Implementation
 In the beginning I had a clear vision and steps in mind: